 In addition to the standard 15-year and 30-year FHA loans for home purchases and refinancing, the FHA also insures other loan programs offered by private lenders.
 Here’s a look at each of them.

 FHA 203(k) loans help homebuyers purchase a home — and renovate it — all with a single mortgage.
 Homeowners can also use the program to refinance their existing mortgage and add the cost of remodeling projects into the new loan.
 FHA 203(k) loans come in two types:

 - The limited 203(k) has an easier application process, and the repairs or improvements must total $35,000 or less.

-- The standard 203(k) requires additional paperwork and applies to improvements costing more than $5,000, but the total value of the property must still fall within the FHA mortgage limit for the area.
+- The standard 203(k) requires additional paperwork and has a minimum repair amount of $5,000, but the total value of the property plus improvements must still fall within the FHA mortgage limit for the area.

 The Home Equity Conversion Mortgage (HECM) is the most popular type of reverse mortgage and is also insured by the FHA.
 A HECM allows older homeowners (aged 62 and up) with significant equity or those who own their homes outright to withdraw a portion of their home’s equity.
 The amount that will be available for withdrawal varies by borrower and depends on the age of the youngest borrower or eligible non-borrowing spouse, current interest rates and the lesser of the home’s appraised value or the HECM FHA mortgage limit or sales price.

 The Energy Efficient Mortgage (EEM) program backed by the FHA allows homebuyers to purchase homes that are already energy-efficient, such as Energy Star-certified buildings.
 The program can also be used to buy and remodel older homes with energy-efficient, or “green,” updates and roll the costs of the upgrades into the loan without a larger down payment.